DarkDevRBLX/TextPYOS/README.md

 This project is currently in-development, but updates are likely to be infrequent due to it being developed in my free time.

+Any created versions will be uploaded.
+All of the uploaded versions can be found under "Python Source" to make it more organized.

 ---LICENSE---

 TextPYOS is open-source, under the MIT license.